MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).

+## Version VERSION#: DATE

+> [!Important]
+> This update contains [CVE-2021-30554](insert HyperLink to CVE) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/vulnerability/ADV200002).

+Stable channel security updates are listed [here](Security Release Notes).

+[Additional updates].

 ## Version 91.0.864.48: June 11

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#june-11-2021).